One of the city’s newer landmarks, and definitely one of the most fun for families to explore, welcome to the Dubai Frame.

 Stay near the Dubai Frame

-There are plenty of Hotel & Airbnb options to stay at near to the Dubai Frame, many offering superb views of this iconic structure.
+There are plenty of Hotel & VRBO options to stay at near the Dubai Frame, many offering superb views of this iconic structure.

 Have you visited the Dubai Frame?
 We’d love to hear your visitor tips and experiences in the comments below